Market expert Sudarshan Sukhani's top stock recommendations for today

 Sukhani’s stock recommendations for the day are:

-- Glenmark Pharma is a 'buy' with a stop loss of Rs 199 and a target price of Rs 215.
+ACC is a 'buy' with a stop loss of Rs 945 and a target price of Rs 985.

-- Marico is a 'buy' with a stop loss of Rs 268 and a target price of Rs 285.
+Biocon is a 'buy' with a stop loss of Rs 280 and a target price of Rs 302.

-- Apollo Tyre is a 'sell' with a stop loss of Rs 82 and a target price of Rs 75.5.
+Cipla is a 'buy' with a stop loss of Rs 435 and a target price of Rs 468.

 Follow stock recommendations by Sudarshan Sukhani hereDisclaimer: The views and investment tips expressed by investment experts on CNBCTV18.com are their own and not that of the website or its management.
 CNBCTV18.com advises users to check with certified experts before taking any investment decisions.